Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

 The field $\BdR$ is sufficient to capture $p$-adic representations arising from formal groups, but too coarse to be used to classify them.
-Denote by $\REP_{\mathbb{Q}_p}(G_L)$ the category of $p$-adic representations of $G_L$, and by $\FIL_L$ the one of finite-dimensional $L$-vector spaces equipped with a decreasing, exhaustive and separated $\mathbb{Z}$-filtration by subspaces.
+Let $\REP_{\mathbb{Q}_p}(G_L)$ be the category of $p$-adic representations of $G_L$, and let $\FIL_L$ be the category of finite-dimensional $L$-vector spaces equipped with a decreasing, exhaustive and separated $\mathbb{Z}$-filtration by subspaces.
 Fontaine defined a contravariant functor